besport/ocaml-imagemagick/README.txt

       This library is distributed under the terms of the Zlib license:

-      Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely.
+      Permission is granted to anyone to use this software for any purpose, including commercial applications, and to modify it and redistribute it freely.

       This software is provided "AS-IS", without any express or implied